Coming Soon to iOS

 Six Scenarios.
 Six Different Crises.

 Northern Escalation.
 China encircles the Senkakus while North Korea launches missiles into the Sea of Japan.
-Two crises, finite forces, and you don't know if they're coordinating.
+Help Japan and you expose Korea.
+Help Korea and you abandon Japan.
+You don't have the forces for both, and you don't know if they're coordinating.

 The Quarantine.
-Eighty coast guard vessels enforce "safety inspections" around Taiwan.
-Fire first and you're the aggressor.
-Do nothing and Taiwan suffocates.
+Eighty coast guard vessels — white hulls, not warships — enforce "safety inspections" around Taiwan.
+There is nothing to shoot at.
+Use force and you're the aggressor who started a war.
+Do nothing and Taiwan suffocates while the world watches.

 You are the President, and there are no good choices.